dinasv/CSBFinder/README.md

 All input files must be located in a directory named 'input', in the same directory as the jar file.

-### Input file containing input genome sequences
+<a name='input_dataset'> Input file containing input genome sequences </a>
+A text file containing all input genomes modeled as strings, where each character is an orthology group ID that was assigned to a corresponding gene (for example, COG ID)
-- Mandatory input file
+- This is a Mandatory input file
 - Its name is indicated using the "-in" option
-- Contains all input genomes modeled as strings, where each character is a homology group ID that contains the corresponding gene (for example, COG ID)
-- FASTA file

 This file should use the following format:
 ```